Manchester Parish: Commerce

 There is no large-scale cultivation of crops as the area is generally mountainous.
 Crops such as sugar cane require large tracts of flat land.
-Bananas, coffee and pimento, annatto, ginger are grown, and the parish is noted for its citrus; oranges, ortaniques and grapefruit, much of which are exported.
+Bananas, coffee and pimento, annatto, and ginger are grown, and the parish is noted for its citrus (including oranges, ortaniques, and grapefruit), much of which are exported.
 Christiana, 28 km north of Mandeville, is the second largest town of the parish.
 The Christiana Land Authority assists agricultural development in the region.
 Irish potato is grown considerably in the Christiana area and it is the centre of a large banana and ginger-growing district.

 Manchester is a centre of the bauxite mining industry.
 The first bauxite mining companies were Alcan and Alpart.
 Alcan, a large world-renowned Canadian company, had a strong presence in the town and was one of the main employers.
 It lured many Jamaicans because of high salaries and the benefits offered.
 Alpart, short for Aluminum Partners of Jamaica, was initially formed as a joint venture of Kaiser Aluminum, Reynolds Aluminum, and Anaconda.
-It is still in operation in Nain St Elizabeth parish, however it is now jointly owned by UC Rusal of Russia and Hydro Aluminum of Norway.
+It is still in operation in Nain St Elizabeth parish; however, it is now jointly owned by UC Rusal of Russia and Hydro Aluminum of Norway.

 The parish created the Manchester Local Sustainable Development Plan in 2007 to improve the community over the next 20 years.